Farmers & Merchants Bank (Leeds, ND)

 Article Text

-# FROM BENSON COUNTY L. R. Baird, as Receiver of Farmers & Merchants Bank of Leeds, North Dakota, a corporation, Plaintiff and Appellant -VS.- The A. L. Johnson Company, a corporation, Defendant and Respondent.
+FROM BENSON COUNTY L. R. Baird, as Receiver of Farmers & Merchants Bank of Leeds, North Dakota, a corporation, Plaintiff and Appellant -vs.- The A. L. Johnson Company, a corporation, Defendant and Respondent.
 SYLLABUS: In an action brought to recover damages for the conversion of grain, it appeared that the plaintiff was the assignee of a contract for the purchase of the land upon which the crop was grown and the defendant the owner of all the grain until the delivery of one-half thereof to it.
 The defendant filed a counterclaim based in part upon the payment of taxes on the land, which, under the terms of the purchase contract, were required to be paid by the vendee, the contract containing no stipulation making the amount paid by the vendor a lien on the crop.
 It is held: (1) In a suit for conversion the plaintiff must succeed on the strength of his own title.
-(2) Where it appears in the answer that the grain was raised under the terms of a certain contract binding upon the plaintiff and the defendant, a cause of action arising out of such contract is one "connected with the subject of the action" within 1913, defining the requisites of a counterclaim.
+(2) Where it appears in the answer that the grain was raised under the terms of a certain contract binding upon the plaintiff and the defendant, a cause of action arising out of such contract is one "connected with the subject of the action" within the Compiled Laws of 1913, defining the requisites of a counterclaim.
 (3) For reasons stated in the opinion, the cancellation of the contract between the plaintiff and the defendant was without prejudice to the rights of the defendant alleged in the counterclaim.
 Appeal from the District Court of Benson County, Hon.
-C. W. Buttz, Judge. # AFFIRMED.
+C. W. Buttz, Judge.
+AFFIRMED.
 Opinion of the court by Birdzell, Ch.
 J. Traynor & Traynor, Devils Lake, N. Dak., Attorneys for Appellant.
 L. L. Butterwick, Minnewaukan, N. Dak., and Sinness, Duffy & Wheeler, of Counsel, Devils Lake, N. Dak., Attorneys for Respondent.